The64thGamer/cheeseepedia/content/wiki/chuck-e-cheeses-limited-edition-rock-roller-plush-2009.md

 ## Production

-This plush was a part of the limited edition Chuck E. Cheese pack that lasted from 2001 to 2010.
-After this all limited edition plush’s would be gone by then for the Avenger Era.
+This plush was a part of the limited-edition Chuck E. Cheese pack that lasted from 2001 to 2010.
+After this, all-limited edition plushes would be gone by then for the Avenger Era.

 ## Design